top of page

 The Corporations Amendment (Digital Assets Framework) Bill receives Royal Assent

 The much-anticipated Corporations Amendment (Digital Assets Framework) Bill 2025 received Royal Assent on 8 April 2026.
-This Gen Advisory article summarises the DAF Bill key requirements and implications for DAP and TCP operators.
+This Gen Advisory article summarises the DAF Legislation's key requirements and implications for DAP and TCP operators..

 Key points: What you need to know

-• The Corporations Amendment (Digital Assets Framework) Bill 2025 ("DAF Legislation") received Royal Assent on 8 April 2026.
+• The Corporations Amendment (Digital Assets Framework) Bill 2025 ("DAF Bill") received Royal Assent on 8 April 2026.

-• The DAF Legislation introduces two new categories of financial products - Digital Asset Platforms (DAPs) and Tokenised Custody Platforms (TCPs).
+• This landmark DAF legislation introduces two new categories of financial products - Digital Asset Platforms (DAPs) and Tokenised Custody Platforms (TCPs).

-• Operators of DAPs and TCPs will be required to hold an Australian Financial Services Licence (AFSL).
+• Operators of DAPs and TCAPs will be required to hold an Australian Financial Services Licence (AFSL).

 • There will be exemptions from the regime, including: (i) a low value exemption; and (ii) an ‘incidental activity’ exemption.